 - The Adams State Theatre, is equipped with two modern stages, lighting, and production equipment.

-- The Art Building features a SMART classroom, a circular gallery, and modern studio facilities for ceramics, sculpture, metals, fiber, painting, drawing, photography, printmaking, and graphic design.
+- The Art Building features a SMART classroom, a circular gallery, and modern studio facilities for ceramics, sculpture, metals, painting, drawing, photography, printmaking, and graphic design.

 - Porter Hall houses modern laboratories and computer labs for the science and mathematics programs.
 It also features the Edward Ryan Geological Museum.